Check Out What Whales Are Doing With NFLX

 A total of 2 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $825.0.

-Consistent in their evaluation, an analyst from Pivotal Research keeps a Buy rating on Netflix with a target price of $900.
-Maintaining their stance, an analyst from Evercore ISI Group continues to hold a Outperform rating for Netflix, targeting a price of $750.
+Consistent in their evaluation, an analyst from Evercore ISI Group keeps a Outperform rating on Netflix with a target price of $750.
+Maintaining their stance, an analyst from Pivotal Research continues to hold a Buy rating for Netflix, targeting a price of $900.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.